What does the treatment involve?

 - MIGS (Minimally Invasive Glaucoma Surgery).

-The use of each of these techniques will depend on the type of glaucoma, the age of onset, and the eye's characteristics (particularly the condition of the cornea, the existence (or lack thereof) of eye pathologies.
+The use of each of these techniques will depend on the type of glaucoma, the age of onset, and the characteristics of the eye (particularly the condition of the cornea, the existence (or lack thereof) of eye pathologies.

-Any surgical technique on children must be performed under general anaesthesia.
+Any surgical technique used on children must be performed under general anaesthesia.

-They depend on each of the different techniques applied, as well as the eye's characteristics and the age of the children at the time of the diagnosis.
+The results depend on each of the different techniques applied, as well as the characteristics of the eye and the age of the children at the time of the diagnosis.

-Angular surgery (goniotomy, trabeculectomy, canaloplasty) must be performed if possible as a matter of principle and, filtration surgery (trabeculectomy and trabeculostomy) must be reserved to cases where the condition of the cornea does not allow it, or even when, angular surgery has proven insufficient for the evolutionary control of glaucoma.
+Angular surgery (goniotomy, trabeculectomy, canaloplasty) must be performed, if possible, as a matter of principle and, filtration surgery (trabeculectomy and trabeculostomy) must be reserved to cases where the condition of the cornea prohibits it, or when angular surgery has proven insufficient for the evolutionary control of glaucoma.

-The child's eyeball has special anatomical and histological characteristics that condition the outcome, which means it is fundamental that the technique is modified compared to the techniques applied to adults.
+The child's eyeball has special anatomical and histological characteristics that condition the outcome, which means it is fundamental that the technique modifications are made to the technique compared to the technique applied to adults.

 Professionals who perform this treatment